soobinrho/2023-answers-to-all/README.md

 to one of hackNY's essay prompts.

 That's it!
 There's nothing else here.
-If you feel like exploring more, you can check out my profile page https://github.com/soobinrho 👍
+If you feel like exploring more, check out my profile https://github.com/soobinrho 👍

 <br>
 <br>